Frequently Asked Questions

 • No.

-• Please see Outdoor and Experiential Learning and our Lower and Upper Elementary Curriculum pages for detailed explanations of how nature/outdoor and experiential learning will weave into the program.
+• Please see Outdoor and Experiential Learning and our Lower and Upper Elementary Curriculum pages for detailed explanations of how nature/outdoor and experiential learning is woven into the program.

 • A common refrain in outdoor education is, "There is no such thing as bad weather, only bad clothing choices."
 That said, during heavy rain or extreme cold, we will move the program into the gymnasium or classroom.

-• When we are aware that a child is transitioning out of Montessori education, we work with them to be prepared for a smooth academic transition.
+When we know that a child is transitioning out of Montessori education, we work with them to prepare for a smooth academic transition.

 Still have questions?
 Ask us here!